SkynetLabs/skynet-kernel/README.md

   the type is set to '2', we can't blindly assume the portal is malicious just because a registry entry is type 2.

-+ Try to find some solution (perhaps using content scripts) to allow skynet pages to talk to the kernel through the background script rather than needing to open an iframe to the kernel themselves.
-This is a performance boost.
-At the very worst, we could have the kernel be a shim that forwards messages to the background script.
-Though... this may not be good for parallelism.
-Maybe the way forward is to let the app choose between talking to a dedicated kernel instance and the background script.
-Or maybe the dedicated kernel can make the call.

-+ Remove the downloadV1Skylink function in the extension.
-Currently it is used by several of the modules, so we can't delete it until the modules are updated.
-Need to wait until the trustless endpoint is broadly deployed.

 + Update all of the crypto functions so that they can be overwritten by the kernel, and namespace them so they don't get in the way of future cryptos.
   The annoying thing here is that the crypto libraries use 'var' everywhere